andyegli/daysave.app/docs/md/daysave_projcet_plan.md

-1. Introduction
+## 1. Introduction

 DaySave.app is designed to solve a modern digital problem: people frequently find valuable or interesting social media and web content but struggle to retrieve it later.
 Traditional bookmarking tools lack smart tagging, search, and context-aware organization.
 DaySave.app provides a solution by allowing users to save, tag, and comment on content, while also receiving help from AI features to summarize or categorize the content.
-Great applications are built with Trust, Security and Compliance in mind and for that reasson DaySave.app is desinged as SelfHosted first.
+Great applications are built with Trust, Security and Compliance in mind and for that reasson DaySave.appis desinged as SelfHosted first.

-1.1 Motivation and inspiration
+### 1.1 Motivation and inspiration

 While "scripting" in IT  for a livetime and occationally "tinkering" with small applications I have joind FutureSkills MCSD51 to gain a more in depth and structured understanding of how software projects are comming to live.
 I have chosen this project as my project, knowing that it may exeed the complexity and scope of the class requirements.
 I am intrested in not only the basics but also how AI can support the learning and effects efficiency in aspiring developers.
 The application is derived from my dayly needs in storing a variate of content for futer reserch.